-If you've had one too many glasses of rosé this summer, it's time to switch it up.
-On a balmy July evening, there is nothing better than a glass of homemade sangria, and trust us: It's easier to make than you think, and we're not the only ones to think so.
+If you've had one too many glasses of rosé, then it's time to switch it up.
+On a balmy July evening, there's nothing better than a glass of homemade sangria, and trust us: It's easier to make than you think, and we're not the only ones that think so.

-To make your sangria-making process a little less daunting, we asked three NYC sommeliers to share their best wines for sangria—and they did not disappoint!
+Not sure what sangria consists of?
+"Sangria is a wine-based cocktail that typically includes fruits and brandy," explains Rael Petit, mixologist at The Williamsburg Hotel in Brooklyn.
+To make your sangria-making process easier, we asked three NYC sommeliers to share their best wines for sangria—and they did not disappoint!
 Whether you're in the mood for red, white, rosé, or even sparkling sangria, they have the perfect wine for you.

 "The key to sangria is its versatility," adds Chavez.
 "You can incorporate just about any flavor and any fruit, depending on seasonal availability.
 You can also find a style of sangria that works with different spirits, whether you are in the mood for vodka, gin, or even tequila or whiskey.
 Be sure to start, though, by choosing the right wine as your base."